 In the end this didn’t matter much in 1988 – it was all I could manage to enter 29 seasons of historical batting and bowling average tables into the newly created Badgers database, along with match by match data for the 1988 season, and generate a comprehensive 30 year report from that.
 However, one of the chores at the time had been to go back through the scorebooks and try to fill in the ‘also batted/bowled’ details for those that had played often enough in other seasons to meet the criteria for the lifetime averages, and thus I was aware that that missing book meant a small amount of missing information (with James Chignell, Brent Noble and Chris Preston definitely affected in one way or another).

-Simple answer, because they are built from a slightly different set of figures, but you should only be affected if you played in one of half a dozen matches between 1990 and 1995, in the 2006 midweek game against Tadworth, or the Friday game at Martinstown on the 2007 tour.
+Simple answer, because they are built from a slightly different set of figures, but you should only be affected if you played in one of half a dozen matches between 1990 and 1995 or in the three Twenty20 games in the mid 2000s and beyond that were recorded well enough to be input into the database (see below for the full list).

 In the early to mid 1990s we played a number of games that were not included in the official averages for one reason or another, and the same criteria has more recently been applied to short format limited overs matches (eg. Twenty20).
 Those games are flagged in the footnotes on the official batting and official bowling tables and are only included in the complete batting and complete bowling data.
 In days of yore the details for such matches generally just disappeared, so there are no such instances prior to 1990, but ever since I’ve been holding the data electronically the tendency has been to record everything and exclude from the generated reports, where appropriate.

 In all probability because you are using Internet Explorer with text size set to smaller (you’ll find Text Size under the View menu).
-Unlike far too much of the web, all of the font adjustments on this site, with the exception of the left hand panel (in order to preserve the integrity of the menus), are done in relative units.
+Unlike far too much of the web, all of the font adjustments on this site are done in relative units.
 This means that those with sight problems, or who simply prefer to use a larger default font size, are able to adjust the display to suit their requirements rather than being forced to view everything at whatever size the site designer deemed applicable.
 Other browsers also provide mechanisms for adjusting the default font size, so if you’re not using IE then you’ll need to dig through the documentation to find out how to change it (if appropriate).Back to top of page